browserify/browserify/readme.markdown

 Add an entry file from `file` that will be executed when the bundle loads.

+If `file` is an array, each item in `file` will be added as an entry file.

 ## b.require(file[, opts])

 Make `file` available from outside the bundle with `require(file)`.